rikumat/chess-engine/documentation/testing.md

 ### Engine

-Unittests for this class test that the board gets updated correctly when a move is made.
+Unittests of this class mainly test checkmate, stalemate and illegal move detection. these methods are check_end_condition and move_is_legal.
+In these tests, both Ai and MoveGenerator are injected to the Engine class.
+This is because all these checks use Ai's alphabeta method.
+Additionally, move_is_legal uses MoveGenerator to check whether the given move is included in pseudo-legal moves.

-### Board
+### MoveGenerator
 Unittests for this class are comprehensive, and test that all the methods of the class find all legal moves.
-This is tested by obstructing pieces' paths with own and opponent's pieces to ensure it doesn't allow moving through material.
+This is tested by obstructing pieces' paths with own and opponent's pieces to ensure it doesn't allow moving through material (pseudo-legal moves).

 ### Utils